 For example, predator dinosaurs, such as T. Rex, had eyes facing outwards on the front of skull to give them the depth of vision to help them hunt their prey.
 Whereas dinosaurs that were hunted (the plant-eating ones) had eyes located on the sides of their head, which allowed them to see predators from both sides.

-It became evident to me that evolution has always ensured that every living entity on the planet is born with attributes and traits that’ll ensure their survival, including us humans as well.
-Just as how birds have wings to fly and fish have fins to swim, we all possess a blend of characteristics that are not only essential for our survival but which can facilitate the actualization of our purpose.
+Evolution is such that every living entity on the planet is born with attributes and traits that’ll ensure their survival.
+We humans are no exception.
+Just as how birds have wings to fly and fish have fins to swim, we possess a blend of characteristics that are not only essential for our survival but which can help us actualize our purpose.

-Without support from the right role models and advocates, we may easily slip into our natural tendency to self-criticize and be hard on ourselves.
+Without support from the right role models and advocates, we may easily self-criticize and be hard on ourselves.
 Focusing on our flaws and attempting to do things that don’t come easily to us is not only demotivating but it steadily chips away at our self-esteem.

 If you look at the careers of exceptionally talented individuals such as tennis stars Serena and Venus Williams, golf champion Tiger Woods, and singing legend Michael Jackson, you’ll see that they all had family members who validated their potential.
 From an early age, their family members did everything in their power to nurture their kid’s talents by encouraging them to practice and investing in their training.

-It’s also important to be aware that everyone has weaknesses and that no one is perfect.
+It’s also important to know that everyone has weaknesses and that no one is perfect.
 Even the most successful individuals in history had weaknesses, but what set them apart is that they learnt the art of leveraging their strengths and minimizing or outsource their weak points.